OracleCPS/ATPworkshop/READMe.md

 	4. Generic REST adapter
 	5. SQL Developer

-If your instructors have not procured the above items for you, please follow the steps below in Lab 100.
+If your instructors have not procured the above items for you, please follow the steps in Lab 100.

 # Lab 100: Spinning up ATP and OIC prerequisites